 “This unique identity (read Kashmiriyat) found no commonality with the strain of Islam represented by Pakistan, echoing more similarities with the secular, multi-ethnic vision of the Indian nation,” University of Oxford scholar Gayeti Singh wrote in master’s thesis.
 “The fundamentalist strain in the Valley is explained in terms of external influences and in contradiction to the principles of Kashmiriyat, the erosion of which is then outlined as a factor contributing to the alienation of the people.”

 This Kashmiriyat sexed-up by vested interests has started impacting Kashmir commentary even by the most influential.
 “Kashmiriyat (the refined amalgam of Hindu-Muslim culture that characterizes the Valley and surrounding areas) remains; it has been a rallying point for some separatists,” influential American writer Stephen P Cohen said in his presentation to the University of Texas in December 2001.
 “But (they) must now compete with more virulent forms of militant Islamic doctrine, a form of Islam that had been alien to the Kashmiri population before the 1980s.”

-Syed Ali Geelani said on January 29, 2012 that Sufism and Kashmiriyat is being used to distance Kashmiris from their faith.
+Syed Ali Geelani said on January 29, 2012, that Sufism and Kashmiriyat are being used to distance Kashmiris from their faith.
 Does that mean Kashmir requires compromising its faith to sustain a fake identity?